FAQ

 Here's a 2-minute video that shows you how to proceed.

-Please note: This applies only to UBS clients that have an account created before 2023, and that have a collective signature OR a linked private account to the same contract.
+Please note: This applies only to UBS clients that have a collective signature OR a linked private account to the same contract.

 If you are in this case, UBS has not activated Open Banking by default, and you will need to request its activation.
 To do so, you may proceed as follows: